veebch/Bip39-Dice/README.md

 ![outline](images/rolls.png)

-This is a pdf + code containing the instructions and the BIP39 list (English in pdf and English and Japanese in code) for offline generation a full BIP39 24 word seed.
+This is a pdf + code containing the instructions and the BIP39 list (English in pdf and English and Japanese in code) for offline generation a full BIP39 24 word seed (the words' lists are taken from https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md).
 The first 23 words are generated using paper and dice, and the 24th word is generated using the script `24thword.py`.

 ## Step 1: First 23 words